seriesseedfi/seriesseedfi_documents/README.txt

 CHANGELOG

 07.04.2016 - Version 2.0 of documents published.
+Jaakko
-Authors: Jaakko Lindgren & Tuomas Honkinen from http://www.dottir.fi
+Lindgren & Tuomas Honkinen from http://www.dottir.fi/

 27.01.2011 - Initial version 1.0 of documents published.
 Authors: Jukka Kallio & Tom Laakso from http://www.kalliolaw.com/

 DISCLAIMER

 The example documents have been prepared for information purposes only in order to raise general awareness and general knowledge regarding seed investment documents.
 The documents and/or any and all other contents of this web site shall not be construed as or deemed as a) legal advice, b) legal consultation or c) forming any kind of attorney-client relationship.
 The authors expressly disclaim any and all liabilities, responsibilities and/or damages related to or arising in connection with actions taken or not taken due to the documents and/or any and all the contents in this repository.